 This video player is provided by Google YouTube and by viewing this video you are subject to Google's data collection and privacy policies.

-In a transitional care hospital, patients benefit from the same services they would receive at a traditional hospital—daily physician visits, on-site diagnostics and labs and sub-specialist care—but in a setting that allows them more time for recovery.
-Kindred Hospitals are fully accredited and care is supervised by daily physician visits with multiple medical specialists involved in the plan of care.
+In a Transitional Care Hospital, you benefit from the same services you would receive at a traditional hospital—daily physician visits, on-site diagnostics and labs and sub-specialist care—but in a setting that allows them more time for recovery.

 Find a Kindred Location Near YouGo now